xkata/course_project/CodeBook.md

 columns.
 Y_test & Y_train will contain the column with the activity carried out by volunteer, this is labelled as activity. subject_test.txt & subject_train contain the column with the subject number.
-X_test.txt & X_train.txt contain 561 columns, each derivatived by applying a function(mean, standard deviation, max, min etc)
+X_test.txt & X_train.txt contain 561 columns, each derivatived by applying a function(mean, standard deviation, max, min etc) activity_labels.txt contains values numeric to character mapping for Y_test.txt & X_train.txt

+features.txt contains a column of 561 rows, these are labels for the column in X_train.txt & X_test.txt.

+###Step 1
+The first step is the script is merge & label the columns of the data in the text file above.
+The result is a table with 563 columns, the first two being subject & activity, the rest are measurements obtain after applying a function.

+###Step 2
+This step extracts only mean and standard deviation of the columns from step 1.
+The table has 81 columns.

+###Step 3
+Rename columns with non-descriptive names and replace activity's column numeric values with matching character representation

+###Step 4
+Group data by column & activity, and for each pair calculate the average of each measurement.
+Return the a tidy data set with these results

+###Data Definition of Tidy data Set

+1	subject : Volunteer wearing Smartphone
+2	Activity : Activity Carried out by volunteer